camunda/camunda-docs/docs/product-manuals/zeebe/basics/workflows.md

 ## BPMN 2.0

 Zeebe uses [BPMN 2.0](http://www.bpmn.org/) for representing workflows.
 BPMN is an industry standard which is widely supported by different vendors and implementations.
 Using BPMN ensures that workflows can be interchanged between Zeebe and other workflow systems.

-## YAML Workflows

-In addition to BPMN 2.0, Zeebe supports a [YAML](http://yaml.org/) workflow format.
-It can be used to quickly write simple workflows in text.
-Unlike BPMN, it has no visual representation and is not standardized.
-Zeebe transforms YAML to BPMN on submission.

 ## BPMN Modeler